-- 4.2.5.1 The methods and responsibility for the effective cleaning of the pet food handling and processing equipment, environment, and storage areas shall be documented and implemented.
+- 9.2.5.1 The methods and responsibility for the effective cleaning of the food handling and processing equipment and environment and storage areas shall be documented and implemented.
 Consideration shall be given to: - i.
 What is to be cleaned; - ii.
 How it is to be cleaned; - iii.
 When it is to be cleaned; - iv.
 Who is responsible for the cleaning; - v.
-Validation of cleaning procedures for pet food contact surfaces (including CIP); - vi.
+Validation of the cleaning procedures for food contact surfaces (including CIP); - vi.
 Methods used to confirm the correct concentrations of detergents and sanitizers; and - vii.
-The responsibility and methods used to verify the effectiveness of the cleaning and sanitation program. - 4.2.5.2 Detergents and sanitizers shall be suitable for use in a pet food manufacturing environment, labeled according to regulatory requirements, and purchased in accordance with applicable legislation.
-The organization shall ensure that detergents and sanitizers are stored as outlined in element 4.6.4 and are handled only by trained staff. - 4.2.5.3 Detergents and sanitizers that have been mixed for use shall be correctly mixed according to manufacturers' instructions, stored in containers that are suitable for use, and clearly identified.
-Mix concentrations shall be verified and records maintained. - 4.2.5.4 Cleaning in place (CIP) systems where used shall not pose a chemical contamination risk to raw materials, ingredients, or product.
+The responsibility and methods used to verify the effectiveness of the cleaning and sanitation program. - 9.2.5.2 Detergents and sanitizers shall be suitable for use in a food manufacturing environment, labeled according to regulatory requirements and purchased in accordance with applicable legislation.
+The organization shall ensure that detergents and sanitizers are stored as outlined in element 9.6.5 and are handled only by trained staff. - 9.2.5.3 Detergents and sanitizers that have been mixed for use shall be correctly mixed according to the manufacturers' instructions, stored in containers that are suitable for use, and clearly identified.
+Mix concentrations shall be verified and records maintained. - 9.2.5.4 Cleaning-in-place (CIP) systems, where used, shall not pose a chemical contamination risk to raw materials, ingredients, or product.
 CIP parameters critical to assuring effective cleaning shall be defined, monitored, and recorded (e.g., chemical and concentration used, contact time, and temperature).
-CIP equipment including spray balls shall be maintained and modifications to CIP equipment shall be validated.
-Personnel engaged in CIP activities shall be effectively trained. - 4.2.5.5 Cleaning equipment, tools, racks, and other items used in support of the cleaning and sanitizing program shall be clearly identified, stored, and maintained in a manner that prevents contamination of processing, product handling equipment, and storage areas as well as the tools themselves.
+CIP equipment, including spray balls, shall be maintained, and any modifications to CIP equipment shall be validated.
+Personnel engaged in CIP activities shall be effectively trained. - 9.2.5.5 Cleaning equipment, tools, racks, and other items used in support of the cleaning and sanitizing program shall be clearly identified, stored, and maintained in a manner that prevents contamination of processing areas, product handling equipment, and storage areas as well as the tools themselves. - 9.2.5.6 Suitably equipped areas shall be designated for cleaning product containers, knives, cutting boards, and other utensils used by staff.
+The areas for these cleaning operations shall be controlled so they do not interfere with manufacturing operations, equipment, or product.
+Racks and containers for storing cleaned utensils shall be provided as required. - 9.2.5.7 Pre-operational inspections shall be conducted following cleaning and sanitation operations to ensure food processing areas, product contact surfaces, equipment, staff amenities, sanitary facilities, and other essential areas are clean before the start of production.
+Pre-operational inspections shall be conducted by qualified personnel.

-- 4.2.5.6 Suitably equipped areas shall be designated for cleaning product containers, knives, cutting boards, and other utensils used by staff.
-These cleaning operations shall be controlled so as not to interfere with manufacturing operations, equipment, or product.
-Racks and containers for storing cleaned utensils shall be provided as required. - 4.2.5.7 Pre-operational inspections shall be conducted following cleaning and sanitation operations to ensure pet food processing areas, product contact surfaces, equipment, staff amenities, sanitary facilities, and other essential areas are clean before the commencement of production.
-Pre-operational inspections shall be conducted by qualified personnel. - 4.2.5.8 Staff amenities, sanitary facilities, and other essential areas shall be inspected by qualified personnel at a defined frequency to ensure the areas are clean. - 4.2.5.9 The responsibility and methods used to verify the effectiveness of the cleaning procedures shall be documented and implemented.
-A verification schedule shall be prepared. - A record of pre-operational hygiene inspections, cleaning and sanitation activities, and verification activities shall be maintained.
+- 9.2.5.8 Staff amenities, sanitary facilities, and other essential areas shall be inspected by qualified personnel at a defined frequency to ensure the areas are clean. - 9.2.5.9 The responsibility and methods used to verify the effectiveness of the cleaning procedures shall be documented and implemented.
+A verification schedule shall be prepared.

+A record of pre-operational hygiene inspections, cleaning and sanitation activities, and verification activities shall be maintained.

-4.3 Personnel Hygiene and Welfare
+9.3 Personnel Hygiene and Welfare

-4.3.1 Personnel Welfare
+9.3.1 Personnel Welfare